MTES-MCT/rapportnav2/README.md

 ## Stack

 - Infra:
+  - Docker
-  - docker
+  - GitHub Actions
 - Backend:
   - Kotlin
+  - Spring-boot
-  - Spring
+- Database:
-- PostgreSQL 15 with postgis extension
+  - PostgreSQL 15
+  - Postgis extension
 - Frontend:
   - React (Vite)
   - Monitor-ui design system

 ## Development process

+### Before starting

+Before trying to run the project, make sure you have:

+- installed Postgres 15 with Postgis extension
+- created the `rapportnavdb` database with the right users and passwords
+- created a `metabase` schema

+### Running the project

 From the root dir, the following commands are available: